Wherein Valentina considers the past.

 In the quiet of the carriage, she remembered days of her childhood where she had pretended either her governess or maid had been her mother.
 Those fantasies had given her a sense of self-worth.
 They had been the reason she could sleep soundly at night.

 She felt herself being pulled back to the fantasies of the past.
-Venlica was the shapeshifting hag that had taken the place of her true mother.
-She had been able to pull wool over the eyes of Rhodum of Effyne, but not his blooded daughter.
-Her true mother, in turn, had been bespelled to forget her children (her brother and sister had been taken into this fantasy, but had never heard of it), and yet she found herself taking care of the children the hag couldn't stand to be around.
+In her childhood imaginings, Venlica was the shapeshifting hag that had taken the place of her true mother.
+She had been able to pull the wool over the eyes of Rhodum of Effyne, but not his blooded daughter.
+Her true mother, in turn, had been bespelled to forget her children (her brother and sister had been incorporated into this fantasy, although she had never breathed a word of it to them in real life), and yet was bound by magic to take care of the children the hag couldn't stand to be around.

 Valentina wrapped her cloak tighter around herself.
-Her breath condensed on the pane in the carriage door.
-It fogged up her view of the outside world.
+Her breath condensed on the pane in the carriage door, fogging up her view of the outside world.

 And wasn't that part of a bigger truth.

-Wasn't that exactly what gardener’s son had meant when he rejected her after she told him she was in love with him.
+Wasn't that exactly what the gardener’s son had meant when he rejected her after she told him she was in love with him?
 He had laughed it off.
 Told her she had no clue about the world.
-He had been kind and thus she loved him.
+He had been kind, and so she loved him.

 She had felt so rejected; so motivated to prove, to him, that she was not just the broken result of an uncaring environment.

 Now...
-She wasn't so sure that that wasn't exactly what she was.
+She wasn't so sure she wasn’t exactly what he had claimed: naive and unworldly.

 The carriage halted in front of the house she shared with Bosra and Rose.
 The footman opened the carriage door for her, offering a steady hand to help her out.
 Having been instructed previously, he took up the lockbox from under one of the benches, ready to follow her into her home.

-“Thank you,” Valentina smiled up at the driver, who tapped the rim of his cap in return.
-As quickly as she dared in her high-heeled shoes, she hurried over the wet path to the front door and opened it with a rather large and ornate key.
+"Thank you," Valentina smiled up at the driver, who tapped the rim of his cap in return.
+As quickly as she dared in her high-heeled shoes, she hurried over the wet path to the front door and opened it with a large, ornate key.

 "Put the box down there," she pointed to a corner by the stairs.
 "My friend will take it up for me."

 The liveried man did as he was told, nodded to her, and left.
-Seconds after she closed the door on him, she heard the rattle of wheels – the carriage driving off.
+Seconds after she closed the door behind him, she heard the rattle of wheels – the carriage driving off.

-Having hung up her fur-lined cloak on the coat rack, she slipped into the music room.
-She sat down in Bosra's chair.
+Hanging her fur-lined cloak on the coat rack, she slipped into the music room and sat down in Bosra's chair.
 Her heels made a dull thud as they landed on the carpet.
-She curled up and stared out of the window in the big embrace of the half-giantess’ favoured seat.
+She curled up and stared out of the window from the big embrace of the half-giantess’ favoured seat.

-Letting herself drift on a stream of consciousness, she heard the notes of Rose’s violin fill the air.
-First some tentative tuning, then practice scales that gradually shifted into an an-dro.
+Letting herself drift on a stream of consciousness, she imagined she heard the notes of Rose’s violin fill the air.
+First some tentative tuning, then practice scales that gradually shifted into an an-dro folkdance.

-She smiled, listening to the music of her mind, wondering what it would have been like to grow up with a loving family.
-What if she never had to doubt where she belonged?
+She smiled, listening to the music in her mind, wondering what it would have been like to grow up with a loving family.
+What if she had never had to doubt where she belonged?
 Who would she be?

 A big gust of wind slammed up against the window panes, shaking Valentina from her reverie.

-For the first time since she started trying, she managed to create a recipe successfully.
+For the first time since she had started trying, she managed to successfully cook by following a recipe.
 The biscuits smelled heavenly.
-It was no punishment to take three with her tea and go up to her rooms to read.
+It was no hardship to take three with her tea and head up to her rooms to read.